 Have a glass of water handy.
 A dry mouth can result in some strange, otherwordly noises as you read.

-Don’t drive coffee or sugary drinks.
+Don’t drink coffee or sugary drinks.
 They’re also a common cause mouth excessive mouth noises.

 Take a thorough proof listen to your audio after editing and before submitting.
 This will ensure your recording is exactly as you intend it.